Triangulation of refined families: Global triangulation of refined families

-The upper horizontal map is an isomorphism by Proposition \ref{prop:weak-refined-family} and Proposition \ref{prop:fs-subdomain}.
+The upper horizontal map is an isomorphism by Theorem \ref{thm:weakly-refined}.
 The right vertical map is an isomorphism by Corollary \ref{cor:base-change}.
 The lower horizontal map is injective by Proposition \ref{prop:cris-dif-injective}.
-Thus the lower horizontal map and left vertical map are all isomorphisms.
+We thus deduce that the lower horizontal map and left vertical map are all isomorphisms.
 This yields (1) and (2).